A history of Ireland in 100 words

 This book tells a history of Ireland by looking at the development of 100 medieval Irish words drawn from the Royal Irish Academy’s Dictionary of the Irish Language.
 Words tell stories and encapsulate histories and this book captures aspects of Ireland’s changing history by examining the changing meaning of 100 key words.
 The book is aimed at a general readership and no prior knowledge of the Irish language is required to delve into the fascinating insights it provides.
 The book is divided into themes, including writing and literature; food and feasting; technology and science; mind and body.
 Readers can explore words relating to particular concepts, dipping in and out where they please.

-Resources for schools: This book is created in collaboration with Queen's University and Cambridge University who have written resources for schools.
+This book is created in collaboration with Queen's University and Cambridge University who have also written resources for schools.
 You can access these resources at the Department of Anglo-Saxon in Cambridge.

 You can buy the e-book here.

 'A fascinating read...
 Three leading Celtic Studies scholars, Sharon Arbuthnot, Máire Ní Mhaonaigh and Gregory Toner have combined to produce a word hoard that through an English-language commentary on 100 Irish-language words deftly takes in the many faceted history of life on the island of Ireland.
 They are assisted in this task by the impish, illustrative bravura of Joseph McLaren'.
 Michael Cronin, The Irish Times, 02/12/2019.
 Read the full review here.